PartSAM: A Scalable Promptable Part Segmentation Model Trained on Native 3D Data: Method

 \subsection{Training Strategy}

 Following SAM~\citep{sam1}, during training, we simulate interactive segmentation by first sampling a prompt from the center of the ground-truth mask and then iteratively sampling subsequent prompts from prediction error regions for 9 iterations.
+The IoU prediction is supervised with the MSE loss.
 The segmentation masks are supervised with a combination of focal loss~\citep{focal} and dice loss~\citep{dice}.
-For each ground-truth mask, the triplet contrastive loss in \cite{liu2025partfield} is also used to strengthen the representation ability of the encoder:
+For each ground-truth mask, the triplet contrastive loss in \cite{liu2025partfield} is also used to strengthen the representation ability of the encoder.

-where $M_{gt}$ is the ground-truth mask and $\lambda$ balances the triplet loss contribution.
+where $M_{{gt}}$ is the ground-truth mask and $\alpha$ and $\lambda$ are weighting coefficients for the loss terms.